miguelcr/AmaliaProject-ModelingTools/README.md

 # AmaliaProject-ModelingTools
-Am�lia Project - Modeling Tools
+Amália Project - Modeling Tools

-Am�lia Project is a R&D project taking place at the Higher School of Technology and Management of the Polytechnic Institute of Viana do Castelo.
+Amália Project is a R&D project taking place at the Higher School of Technology and Management of the Polytechnic Institute of Viana do Castelo.
 Amalia stands for Agile Model-driven AppLIcAtion Development Method and Tools.